Mohammed Bello Adoke: Malabu Oil deal controversy

 On 28 December 2015 Adoke was invited by the Economic and Financial Crimes Commission (EFCC) for questioning over the Malabu Oil deal.
 He was questioned in connection to the missing £22.5m (N6.18billion) loot of the Sani Abacha which was recovered from Island of Jersey.
-A threeman team madeup of Federal government officials which including Adoke was setup to monitor and recover the funds.
+A threeman team madeup of Federal government officials which including Adoke was set up to monitor and recover the funds.
 In March 2016 it was reported that Adoke's home in Netherlands was searched as well as the Royal Dutch Shell headquarters due an investigation into the missing funds and receiving bribe from the Malabu Oil deal.

 On 21 December 2016, the Economic and Financial Crimes Commission officially filed charges against Adoke on a nine count charge that as at when he was the attorney general of Nigeria he approved a transfer transaction of $1.1 billion to Nigerian bank accounts managed by Dan Etete former minister of petroleum.
 The $1.1billion was paid by Royal Dutch Shell and Eni to the Federal government account for OPL 245 oil bloc.

 On 17 April 2019, a Nigerian High Court in Abuja issued an arrest warrant for Adoke and four others for failing to appear at trial in connection with Malabu Oil deal.